Guide to Kickstarting Your Finances After College

 Cutting the Cost of Food

-Finally, the third biggest expense that most people deal with are food costs.
-Young people, in particular, may be paying a lot of money for prepared foods, including restaurant meals, delivery, and take out.
+Finally, the third biggest expense that most people deal with is food costs.
+Young people, in particular, can be paying a lot of money for prepared foods, including restaurant meals, delivery, and take out.
 The more you can avoid or reduce these costs, the better.